VA Cash-Out Refinance Guidelines 2024

 One element of VA cash-out refinance loan closing costs that differs from other non-VA refinancing options is the VA funding fee.
 The funding fee is a one-time payment required by the Department of Veterans Affairs (VA) for most VA loans, including cash-out refinances.
 This fee helps offset the costs of the VA loan program and allows it to be self-sustaining.

 The specific amount of the VA funding fee varies but typically ranges from 0.5% to 3.3% of the loan amount.
-For Veterans using their VA loan benefit for the first time, the funding fee on a cash-out is 2.15% of the loan amount.
+For veterans using their VA loan benefit for the first time, the funding fee on a cash-out is 2.15% of the loan amount.
 Homeowners pay 3.3% if they’ve used the loan benefit before.
 It’s important to consult your VA lender to determine your exact percentage or if you are eligible for an exemption from the funding fee requirement.

-Seasoning Requirements
+VA Cash-Out Refinance Seasoning Requirements

 The seasoning period of a loan refers to the amount of time a borrower has held that specific loan.
-Most lenders typically require a seasoning period of 210 days, meaning borrowers must have owned their home for at least 210 days beyond their first monthly mortgage payment to qualify for a VA cash-out refinance.
+Lenders typically require a seasoning period of 210 days, meaning borrowers must have owned their home for at least 210 days beyond their first monthly mortgage payment to qualify for a VA cash-out refinance.

 Restrictions for Texas Residents